tigerhawkvok/DnD-LLNS-CryptPuzzle/README.md

 D&D Puzzle for The Southern Misfits
 ===================================

+## Cross-Platform issues

+I've tried to add a cross-platform implementation of `getch()`.
+It should work, but if it doesn't, let me know or [update the code on this Gist](https://gist.github.com/tigerhawkvok/9542594)

+## Introduction

 The use of this cipher will slowly morph over time as the creators "improve" their algorithm, or if they suspect that you guys have broken it, but [the old behaviour is still accessible](https://github.com/tigerhawkvok/DnD-LLNS-CryptPuzzle#using-old-versions-of-the-program).
 You can [download the current version here](https://github.com/tigerhawkvok/DnD-LLNS-CryptPuzzle/archive/master.zip).

 Good local `*.md` viewer is [MarkView for Chrome](https://chrome.google.com/webstore/detail/markview/iaddkimmopgchbbnmfmdcophmlnghkim) which parses "Github-Flavored Markdown", unlike the last one I linked.